punteroo/discordmoverplus/README.md

 ## Usage

+### Player Account Linking

+Players are required to have their **Steam** account linked to their **Discords'**.
+This can be done on Discord's settings and takes around a minute or so.

+The application has a public endpoint `http://yourapp.com/api/link` where users can link their accounts via Discord's OAuth.
+For players to be moved they **must** link their accounts on this endpoint.
+Be sure to have all your players link their accounts before trying to use the system.

+If linking was successful they will be shown a JSON output with their link information.

+### Requesting a Player Move

-On your Team Fortress 2 server, run `sm_move` to send a request for a player move.
+On your Team Fortress 2 server (assuming all players are on a team, and connected to the waiting voice channel) run `sm_move` to send a request for a player move.

 There is an optional parameter `waiting` on the `sm_move` command which will move all players back to their corresponding waiting voice channel.